eoingeoghegan/labMoviesApp/README.md

 Now upcomingmovies, tv shows and actors views sorted.
 Next to to the details for th shows and movies + biographies for actors, add filtering

 3. Creating the tvShowDetails basic.
 Started by updating the tvshow interfaces- export interface TvShowDetailsProps extends TvShowProps, export interface TvShowImage and export interface TvShowPageProps.
 Created then the tvShowDetails component and tvShowDetails Page.
 Next to get it to retrieve data from TMDB.
-In src/index importing tvShowDetailsPage and create route.
+In src/index importing tvShowDetailsPage and create route. in tvShowDetails I had the fetch (https...) to get live data from TMDB, refactored this to move the code into src/api/TMDB-api.ts and imported these to tvShowDetailsPage and called them here.
+Now tv shows details can be displayed when clicked into any tv show.